sainikhils02/garbled-circuit-utility/garbled_circuits_utility/README.md

 - Set the same `GC_OT_ENDPOINT` on both sides (default 127.0.0.1:9100).
 - Ensure the port is free and both processes can connect.

-4) Invalid circuit structure
-- Check `GATES` count matches the number of GATE lines.
-- Ensure wires are correctly referenced and the graph is acyclic.
-- Confirm exactly `OUTPUTS` many gate outputs are unconsumed by any gate inputs.